• Student Portal

 Opportunities for Workplace Employers, Organisations and Students

 To meet the criteria for award certification, students are required to gain hands-on exposure and experience in the Animal Care industry.
 We refer to this as workplace practical training or a work placement.
 The number of work placement hours required varies between courses and so does the type of organisation we work with.
-In fact, we work closely with a range of employers throughout Australia including:

 • privately owned small, emergency and mixed or large animal veterinary practices,